krutarth31/subspark/README.md

 `/purchases` page for easy access.
 Sellers can also purchase products from other sellers.
 When logged in as a seller, the sidebar includes a Purchases link so you can access all buyer features.
+Use the **Change Payment Method** action on your purchases to manage saved cards through Stripe's billing portal.